MaastrichtU-IDS/dsri-documentation/docs/openshift-install.md

 ## Install the Helm client

+> This feature has not been tested at the moment.
+Please [contact us](mailto:dsri-support-l@maastrichtuniversity.nl) if you are interested in deploying Helm Charts.

 [Helm](https://helm.sh/) is a popular package manager for [Kubernetes](https://kubernetes.io/).
 It allows you to easily deploy [Helm Charts](https://hub.helm.sh/) built by the community.

 ### On Linux